 - In Pokémon, Ghost-types have plenty of shadowy attacks.

 - Dark Pokemon are good indicators of what kind of Casting a Shadow attack the enemy is throwing at you.
 If it's shrugged off quick, it's an attack (Shadow Punch, Shadow Sneak, etc).
 If it's writhing in pain, it's a manifestation of The Corruption (Shadow Blitz, Shadow Fire, etc).

-- To clarify what the person above me said, the latter only applies for 'Shadow' Pokemon, who were named Dark Pokemon in Japan.
-Dark type = Evil type, and Shadow Pokemon = Dark Pokemon.
+- To clarify the above post, the latter only applies for 'Shadow' Pokemon, who were named Dark Pokemon in Japan; Dark type is known as Evil type in Japan, and Shadow Pokemon as Dark Pokemon.

 - Certain Dark-Type attacks cross into this, such as Dark Pulse and Night Daze.
 Interestingly, there has yet to be a Dark Gym Leader.
 Elite 4 Karen, Sidney, and Grimsley use Dark types, however.

 - Magus in Chrono Trigger.
 While Robo can't use magic for the simple fact that he's a robot, his Beam Spin attack counts as Shadow-elemental.